 Why do we categorize people?
 The curiosity approach explained by Osho humanity gives us a way to identify which of the five dimensions of curiosity applies to us.
 Find out which of these best describes you.

 Bhagwan Shree Rajneesh, better known as Osho, was a controversial spiritual leader from India.
-He came to the United States of America set up a spiritual community in rural Oregon.
-Although his experiment to build a utopian community was unsuccessful, he did leave us with some insightful lessons about spirituality and human nature, one of these being the way he grouped people according to their level of spiritual curiosity.
+He came to the United States of America to set up a spiritual community in rural Oregon.
+Although his experiment to build a utopian community was unsuccessful, he did leave us with some insightful lessons about spirituality and human nature, one of which is the way he grouped people according to their level of spiritual curiosity.

 Curiosity is a crucial element that drives humans toward knowledge and enlightenment.
 It is what pushes us to question the unknown and seek the truth.
 However, not all curiosity is equal.
 Some individuals are more curious than others, and this is where understanding the five dimensions of curiosity comes into play.